Facebook is like a Cocktail Party – Stop talking about yourself all the time.

-Give People reasons to “like you” on Facebook in Five Simple Steps
+Give People reasons to “like” on Facebook in Five Simple Steps.

 When it comes to social media, you want to be the person at the party that everyone wants to be around.
-This popular person talks with people rather than at them ask folks about themselves and contribute funny or smart insight to conversations.
-This popular person does not ramble incessantly about him/herself, does not project negativity and issue complaints, and does not bore you with inane drivel.
+This popular person talks with people rather than ask folks about themselves and contributes funny or smart insight to conversations.
+This popular person does not ramble incessantly about themselves, does not project negativity and issue complaints, and does not bore you with inane drivel.

-The popular person at the party knows how to serve her audience.
+The famous person at the party knows how to serve her audience.

 People use social media for different reasons, and thus there are many valid approaches to interaction.
-Today’s blog post, however, addresses how to utilize social media—Facebook in particular—to build a following of people that genuinely like you.
+However, today’s blog post addresses how to utilize social media—Facebook in particular—to build a following of people that genuinely like you.

 Only you possess what only you possess.
 Identify and define what qualities set you apart from others and maximize them.
-Who are you and what do you stand for?
+Who are you, and what do you stand for?
 What is your image; what is your look?
 Compose your persona carefully, and keep it consistent.
-Any photos, status updates, or shares that you make should be consistent with your brand.
-Give people consistency and they will remember you.
+Any photos, status updates, or shares you make should be consistent with your brand.
+Give people consistency, and they will remember you.

-Don’t talk at your audience; talk with them.
+Businesses on Facebook do it all the time.
+A page visitor may make a comment and what do you know, no one answers back.
+More importantly, don’t talk to your audience; talk with them.
 Compose status updates that encourage interaction.
 Comment on the posts of your friends in meaningful ways–you will not only build a relationship with that person but will also likely make new friends from that person’s readership in the meantime.
 Occasionally use your status updates to ask intriguing questions that your readers will want to answer.
-Give folks an opportunity to tell their stories—everyone wants that.
+Allow folks to tell their stories—everyone wants that.

 No one likes a complainer.
 While the hardships in your life are certainly worthy of attention, Facebook is not the place for a litany of woes.
-Folks visit social media for diversion, for escape–so use your social media presence to make people smile, laugh, and think.
-Stimulate your audience intellectually or crack them up with jokes—but don’t bring them down with your personal problems.
+Folks visit social media for diversion and escape, so use your social media presence to make people smile, laugh, and think.
+Stimulate your audience intellectually or crack them up with jokes—but don’t bring them down with your problems.
 And never use your status updates to trash-talk or call people out–you end up looking worse than the person upon whom you’re throwing shade.

-When it comes to badassery, the golden rule is show, and don’t tell.
-You can think you’re a badass; you can know you’re a badass—just don’t announce it.
+The golden rule is show and don’t tell when it comes to badassery (is that one word or two?); You can think like a badass; you can know you’re a badass—don’t announce it.
 Instead, allow this badassery to show through your videos, photos, writing.
 Let your audience judge for themselves.
 If you are, in fact, a badass, others will see this badassery, and they will announce it on your behalf.
-When this occurs, a simple “thank you” is always the proper response.
-In the meantime, big-up the folks you admire.
+A simple” “thank you” is always the proper response when this occurs.
+In the meantime, promote the folks you admire.
 Few things are more attractive than someone who exhibits an appreciation for others.

 Apply these lessons and watch your internetting achieve much excellent.